CityOfZion/neon-js/docs/changelog/latest.md

 Key blockchain changes:

 - Prices for VM operations are now adjusted to be dynamic.
-It is now a baseline price multipled by PolicyContract's GetExecFee.
+It is now a baseline price multiplied by PolicyContract's GetExecFee.
 - Contract deployment is now managed by a native contract.
-- NEP17 is now the new token standard superceding NEP5.
+- NEP17 is now the new token standard superseding NEP5.
--

 SDK changes: